cpjk/canary/docs/getting-started.md

     on: [:handle_params, :handle_event],
     current_user: :current_member,
     model: Machine,
-    only: [:index, :new]
+    only: [:index, :new],
+    required: false

   mount_canary :load_and_authorize_resource,
     on: [:handle_event],
     current_user: :current_member,
     model: Machine,
-    required: true,
     only: [:start, :stop, :restart, :poweroff]
 ```

 ## Plug and Hooks

-`Canary.Plugs` and `Canary.Hooks` should work the same way in most cases - except form loading all resources for non-id actions.
+`Canary.Plugs` and `Canary.Hooks` should work the same way in most cases.

 ### Authorize resource